longhtt/Seattle-Weather/README.md

 Long Tran-Thien

 ## License
-Anyone may reuse material from this repository but my credit me 'Long Tran-Thien'
+Anyone may reuse material from this repository but must credit me 'Long Tran-Thien'